Tamy123/CarStockAPI/README.md

 - Manage Stock Levels for Cars
 - Multi-tenancy support (Each dealer has their own inventory)
 - **Validation**: The API enforces data integrity through comprehensive validation using FluentValidation, ensuring inputs like car `Make`, `Model`, `Year`, and dealer credentials (email and password) meet defined rules.
+- **Unit Tests**: Comprehensive unit tests have been added using XUnit to cover key functionality, including car addition, searching, deletion and stock updates.
+Tests ensure the correctness of logic and validation, improving code reliability.

 ## Validation Rules